QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

 Mitigations

-* Use prepared requests (queries), they are ensuring that parameters of your queries are not interpreted as SQL code
+* Use **prepared requests** (statements), they are ensuring that parameters of your queries are not interpreted as SQL code
-* You can filter input, but you CAN'T rely on it, as you filter will _most likely_ be bypassed
+* Input validation or escaping user input: You can filter input, but you CAN'T rely on it, as you filter will _most likely_ be bypassed
 * Do not trust anyone.
 SQL injections may be delayed.
-You may do protect your login queries, but if provided username is some SQL code, then any other request using the username may interpret it, hence you should secure every request, even if there are not handling data from the user, as they may later.
-You should use API for better security.
+You may do protect your login queries, but if the provided username is some SQL code, then any other request using the username may interpret it, hence you should secure every request, even if there are not handling data from the user, as they may later.
+You should use an API for better security.
 </div></div>

 <hr class="sr">